 22 But you should be doers of the Message, and not just hearers of it, otherwise you are only fooling yourselves!

-23 For a man who hears, but does not do what the Message instructs him to is like a man who looks at his natural face in a mirror.
+23 For a man who hears, but does not do what the Message instructs him to, is like a man who pucks up a mirror and looks at his natural face.

-25 But whoever looks into the perfect law of liberty and continues in it without forgetting what hes heard--but instead doing what hes been taught--shall be blessed in that (and everything he does)!
+25 But whoever stops and looks down into the perfect law of liberty and continues in it without forgetting what hes heard--but instead developing and working out what hes been taught--shall be blessed in that (and everything he does)!

 26 If any man among your community has an outward appearance of being religious, yet cannot control the words he speaks--well, this man is deceiving himself, and his religion is simple vanity.